lakshy122007-pixel/M1/README.md

 ## ALGORITHM:

-1. Declare variables to store the two fraction numbers and the result.
+1. Start the program.
-2. Use the printf function to prompt the user to enter the first fraction number (numerator and denominator separately).
+2. Declare four integer variables: n1, d1 (first fraction) and n2, d2 (second fraction).
-3. Use the scanf function to read the numerator and denominator of the first fraction.
+3. Read numerator and denominator for both fractions.
-4. Repeat steps 2 and 3 to get the second fraction from the user.
+4. Find the minimum using cross multiplication:
-5. Calculate the decimal values of both fractions by dividing the numerators by the denominators.
+5. Compare (n1 * d2) and (n2 * d1) using the ternary operator.
-6. Use the conditional (ternary) operator to compare the decimal values and store the minimum value in the result variable.
+6. Print the smaller fraction.
-7. Print the minimum value.
+7. Stop the program.

 ## PROGRAM: